NovqiGarrix/gdrive-uploader/README.md

 # GoogleAPI Service

 ## Short Description
-Upload, and delete files to Google Drive programatically using Google Drive API.
+CRUD files in Google Drive programatically using Google Drive API.
 Has ability to update the access token every single hour, so it does not need refresh token checker.

 ## Techs
 1. Node.js